· Philipp Leser

 Real world anomaly problems are either:

 • trivial (many actually are).
-That doesn’t mean they are not important.
-Actually I will make the case they are very important.
+That doesn’t mean they are not relevant.
+Actually, I will make the case they are very important.

 Problems of the second kind often share the following characteristics: